laijackylai/HK-Terrain/README.md

 ### To start the project

-Install the required packages
+Install the required packages using npm or yarn
-`yarn`
+`npm install`

+`npm install --global yarn && yarn`

 Start the project via
 `npm run webpack && npm start`